evamaxfield/rs-graph/README.md

 1. A Python library for collecting, processing, and standardizing scientific publication and associated research software/code from multiple sources.

 2. Select publications, analysis scripts, and presentations which utilize the created dataset(s).
-Notably, this includes our preprint [Code Contribution and Scientific Authorship](https://evamaxfield.github.io/rs-graph/qss-code-contribution.html) which investigates how code contributions are recognized and rewarded in scientific publications.
+Notably, this includes our preprint [Code Contribution and Credit in Science](https://evamaxfield.github.io/rs-graph/qss-code-contribution.html) which investigates how code contributions are recognized and rewarded in scientific publications.

 If you are interested in: